geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-05/meeting-transcript.md

 Uh, I just focused on fuse A range, and I don't really get to that.

 ##### **Geohot** [[00:03:19](https://www.youtube.com/watch?v=Xy3VCX7mi0o&t=199)]
-Uh...
+Uh..
 Yeah, I mean, you're welcome to work on DSP stuff if you feel like you can make more progress there.
 I think the schedule is in an okay place.
 Yeah, the big two things I'm going to work on the next two weeks are the rewrite of Multi to take everything from O(N) to O(1), and the warp upcast.
-And neither of those are blocking on anything, so...
+And neither of those are blocking on anything, so..
 Yeah.
 Yeah, I like this.
 We're doing a 15-minute stand-up today.
 All right, driver?